Podcasts

 In this episode, FPO Fellow Jes Heppler joins Reinhard G. Mueller to discuss her dissertation project, Gut Feelings and Embodied Epistemology, and the question of what kind of knowledge the body offers.
 Together, they dive into what gut feelings really are and where they come from, how the body’s wisdom challenges the mind-body divide, and to what extent Nietzsche’s line — “There is more reason in your body than in your deepest wisdom” — still resonates today.
 Watch it here.

-Podcast #6 (June 2025)
+Podcast #7 (June 2025)

-Revisiting America the Philosophical: A Conversation with Carlin Romano
+Revisiting America the Philosophical: Carlin Romano

 In this episode, Carlin Romano joins Reinhard G. Mueller to revisit his 2012 book, America the Philosophical, in which he claims that the United States constitutes the most philosophical culture the world has ever seen.
 The two discuss whether this claim still holds true today, what in fact defines philosophy, and the challenges facing philosophical inquiry today.
 Watch it here.